-Hong Kong braces for big crowds at annual rally to mark handover
+Fresh protests erupt as Hong Kong braces for annual rally to mark handover

 Hong Kong returned to Chinese rule on July 1, 1997, under a “one country, two systems” formula that allows freedoms not enjoyed in mainland China, including freedom of protest and a much-cherished independent judiciary.

-Opponents of the extradition bill see it as a threat to the rule of law and fear it would put them at the mercy of China’s justice system where human rights are not guaranteed.
+Opponents of the extradition bill see it as a threat to the rule of law and fear it would put them at the mercy of China’s justice system, where human rights are not guaranteed.

 The turnout at the handover anniversary rally in 2018 was one of the lowest ever, after the opposition lost steam, with organizers saying about 50,000 people turned up.
 Police put the number at 9,800.

-Additional reporting by Jessie Pang and Felix Tam,; Editing by Robert Birsel
+Additional reporting by Jessie Pang, Thomas Peters, Joyce Zhou and Felix Tam,; Editing by Robert Birsel and Paul Tait